jonasherfort/simple-modern-uv/README.md

 The template can be used in three ways.
 Option 1 is the quickest option with full flexibility.
-Option 2 is the normal way to use a copier template by hand.
+Option 2 is the normal way to use a Copier template by hand.
 Option 3 is handy if you prefer a GitHub template.

 ### Option 1: Run `uvx uvinit`